 Even employees who work a desk job may consider remote work or the occasional remote project.
 Knowing how to succeed in this environment is a valuable skill that will increase your value in the workplace.

 Ashley Wilson is a digital nomad writing about business and tech.
-She has been known to reference Harry Potter quotes in casual conversation and enjoys baking homemade treats for her husband and their two felines, Lady and Gaga.
+She has been known to reference movie quotes in casual conversation and enjoys baking homemade treats for her husband and their two felines, Lady and Gaga.
 You can get in touch with Ashley via Twitter.